jtebert/juliaebert.com/README.md

 ### Icons

-The icons that appear throughout the site are determined by matching the slug of the page (hacky, I know).
+By default, the icons that appear throughout the site are determined by matching the slug of the section title (hacky, I know).
 Icons are pulled from `/static/imgs/icons`, so you just need to put in SVG file there with a name matching the page slug.
 To see the details or change this, look at `/components/PrimarySection.vue`.
-(You could probably modify this to specify the icon filename in the page's `data` section.)
+Within a `PrimarySection`, you can change the icon using the `icon` property (specifying the name of an SVG file, with no extension, in `imgs/icons`) -- e.g., use `icon='hello'` to use the file `/static/imgs/icons/hello.svg`.

 ### Home